Vegan soy milk is available at any grocery, and offers numerous advantages over cows’ milk.

-There are countless reasons not to drink cow’s milk, and soy milk is a delicious alternative.
-Soy milk is widely available, and virtually every grocery store carries at least one brand.
-While you can certainly make soy milk at home, the results will likely be disappointing compared to a commercial version.
+While you can certainly make it at home, the results will likely be disappointing compared to a commercial version.
 That’s because when soybeans are cooked, a certain protein becomes denatured and gives the resultant milk an odd flavor.
-Most soy milk companies use a special process to remove this denatured protein, which results in much better tasting milk than you can make at home.
+Most commercial brands use a special process to remove this denatured protein, which results in much better tasting milk than you can make at home.

-Soy milk has plenty of protein, is usually fortified with calcium, and is much lower in saturated fat than cow’s milk.
+Soy milk has plenty of protein and is much lower in saturated fat than cow’s milk.
 It’s far more nutritious than almond milk, and often contains six or seven times as much protein.
-You can purchase soy milk in aseptic shelf-stable packaging, or in milk cartons alongside cow’s milk in your grocery store.
+You can purchase soy milk in aseptic shelf-stable packaging, or in cartons alongside cow’s milk in your grocery store.